getify/CAF/README.md

     console.log( "All done!" );
 } );

-main( timeoutToken, 100 );  // NOTE: passing the token and not the .signal !!
+main( timeoutToken, 100 );   // NOTE: pass the whole token, not just the .signal !!
 ```

 `CAF.timeout(..)` creates an instance of `cancelationToken(..)` that's set to `abort()` after the specified amount of time, optionally using the cancelation reason you provide.

-Note that you should pass the full `timeoutToken` token to the **CAF**-wrapped function (`main(..)`), instead of how you normally just pass `timeoutToken.signal`.
+Note that you should pass the full `timeoutToken` token to the **CAF**-wrapped function (`main(..)`), instead of just passing `timeoutToken.signal`.
 By doing so, **CAF** wires the token and the **CAF**-wrapped function together, so that each one stops the other, whichever one happens first.
 No more hanging timeouts!

-Also note that `main(..)` still receives the `signal` as its first parameter, which is suitable to pass along to other cancelable async functions, such as `CAF.delay(..)` as shown.
+Also note that `main(..)` still receives just the `signal` as its first argument, which is suitable to pass along to other cancelable async functions, such as `CAF.delay(..)` as shown.

 `timeoutToken` is a regular cancelation token as created by `CAF.cancelToken()`.
 As such, you can call `abort(..)` on it directly, if necessary.
 You can also access `timeoutToken.signal` to access its signal, and `timeoutToken.signal.pr` to access the promise that's rejected when the signal is aborted.

 ### `finally { .. }`

-Canceling a **CAF**-wrapped `function*` generator that is paused causes it to abort right away, but if there's a pending `finally {..}` clause, that will still have a chance to run.
+Canceling a **CAF**-wrapped `function*` generator that is paused causes it to abort right away, but if there's a pending `finally {..}` clause, it will always still have a chance to run.

 Moreover, a `return` of any non-`undefined` value in that pending `finally {..}` clause will override the promise rejection reason: